chrolivier/fitcrm/README.md

 # fitcrm
-Tools to use Dynamics CRM with FitNesse for practicing specification by example on
+Tools to use Dynamics CRM with FitNesse for practicing specification by example on CRM projects.